Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Results

 \subsection{Generalizing to new systems}

 We evaluate the generalization performance of the proposed thermodynamically consistent DISCOMAX equilibrium GNN using 10-fold cross-validation on the full dataset of binary \gls{lle} systems.
 The method is compared against the surrogate-based approach under identical data splits.
+The batch size was chosen to be 64 for the DISCOMAX~H and Surrogate~G variant and 256 for the DISCOMAX variant, based on a grid search on a single fold.
+Single-fold results for all batch sizes are given in the SI.

 Figure~\ref{fig:parity_2x2_test} shows parity plots of predicted versus reference phase compositions on the test set for the different model variants.
 Quantitative results aggregated over all folds are reported in Table~\ref{tab:cv}.
 Among all configurations, the DISCOMAX solver augmented with the Hessian-based stability loss (DISCOMAX~H) achieves the best test performance, with a mean absolute error of $0.068 \pm 0.003$, a root mean squared error of $0.090 \pm 0.005$, and an $R^2$ of $0.970 \pm 0.003$.
-The surrogate solver reaches a test MAE of $0.076 \pm 0.002$, while the plain DISCOMAX solver remains slightly more accurate with a test MAE $0.074 \pm 0.003$.
+The surrogate solver reaches a test MAE of $0.080 \pm 0.002$, while the plain DISCOMAX solver remains slightly more accurate with a test MAE $0.074 \pm 0.003$.
 The cross-validation MAE is further visualized in the SI.

-The differences between the approaches become more pronounced on the training set shown in Figure~\ref{fig:parity_2x2_train}.
-Both DISCOMAX-based models achieve substantially lower training errors than the surrogate solver, with MAEs of $0.022 \pm < 0.001$ (DISCOMAX~H) and $0.035 \pm 0.001$ (DISCOMAX), compared to $0.046 \pm 0.001$ for the Surrogate~G approach.
-This corresponds to an error reduction of roughly $52\%$ for DISCOMAX~H and about $24\%$ for DISCOMAX, indicating that the proposed differentiable equilibrium solver is able to fit the training data much more accurately.
-The surrogate solver, in contrast, is limited by the approximation error inherent in learning a direct mapping from discretized \gls{gmix} curves to phase compositions.

-To further analyze the generalization behavior, Figure~\ref{fig:boxplot_dx} reports the test-set MAE binned by the width of the phase gap.
-The DISCOMAX~H model consistently outperforms the surrogate solver across all gap sizes, with the largest improvements observed for narrow phase splits, where surrogate-based predictions are particularly prone to error.
-This highlights the benefit of enforcing thermodynamic consistency directly through the equilibrium solver, especially in regimes where the \gls{gmix} landscape is shallow and small deviations can lead to large errors in predicted phase compositions.
+The main ten-fold comparison intentionally focuses on the Surrogate~G variant, because this corresponds most closely to the literature baseline that uses the Gibbs-loss.
+Additional single-fold comparisons of these loss combinations are provided in the SI.

+Figure~\ref{fig:parity_gap_width_2x2} provides a more detailed view of the predicted versus target miscibility gap widths for the DISCOMAX~H and Surrogate~G models, for both the test set (top) and training set (bottom).
+For both testing and training set gap-width predictions, the Surrogate G model has a higher difficulty in predicting narrow miscibility gaps accurately, than the DISCOMAX~H model.
+These systems are likely more difficult to fit since they are more likely to produce discrete jumps in the loss function from overshooting and oscillation between single-phase and two-phase \gls{gmix} curves.